robotic-esp/latexpresents/readme.md

 This is a LaTeX presentation package that wraps Beamer with the goal of being:
  - Media friendly (images and video)
  - Quick and easy to use, especially for academic style presentations
- - Visually clean and simple
+ - Visually consistent and simple

 The excellent [pdfpc](https://pdfpc.github.io/) program is highly recommended to present the resulting PDFs.